Klipper3d/klipper/docs/Contact.md

 [Klipper Discord Chat](#discord-chat) for discussions between collaborators.

-Do not open a Klipper github issue to request a feature.
+Do not open a Klipper GitHub issue to request a feature.

 ## Help!
 It doesn't work!